Meet the Mentors

 I started teaching at Dr Challoner’s Grammar School in 1993, having actively chosen to move into the profession after several years in industry.
 I trained through the traditional University based PGCE route – this was one of the most demanding, but also most rewarding, years of my life.
 As well as the students, the staff, and the schools, what particularly sticks in my mind are the pieces of practical advice I was given, many of which have had a significant impact throughout my career.
 This experience played a major part in my decision to mentor trainee teachers, and I have thoroughly enjoyed passing on my own experiences, as well as encouraging trainees to learn as much as they can from all the members of the Mathematics teaching team.

 Whilst I am presently Team Leader for Mathematics at Challoner’s, I have been lucky enough to enjoy a wide range of roles during my time with the school.
 These include being a Sixth Form Head of Year, being responsible for the Options Process in Years 9 and 11, writing the school timetable, and developing and co-ordinating the House Competition.
 Having held such a range of roles helps me to see things from a variety of perspectives, and has given me numerous experiences to draw on when supporting and mentoring trainee teachers.
-In my role as a mentor, I have worked in various capacities with trainees on PGCE, GTP and ‘Schools Direct’ programmes over the years, and this year I helped to interview prospective Mathematics PGCE students for Reading University.
+In my role as a mentor, I have worked in various capacities with trainees on PGCE, GTP and ‘Schools Direct’ programmes over the years, and have helped to interview prospective Mathematics PGCE students for Reading University and Astra.

 I find the mentoring process to be very much a two way process in which both parties benefit and learn from each other.
 It is extremely rewarding to see trainees responding to the guidance given by staff and becoming better classroom practitioners – the ‘Schools Direct’ programme seems to be particularly effective in this regard, creating an excellent partnership between the trainee, the mentor, the School, and the University.
 On a number of occasions our trainees have gone on to work at Challoner's or at other local schools - always a highly satisfactory end to the process.